noobdigital87/dg_sprint_core/README.md

 local function STEP1(player, player_data, dtime)
     --[[
         player_data:
-            This is an empty table for modders to use to store and retrieve values through multiple steps.
+            This is an empty table for modders to use to store and retrieve player values through multiple steps.
             What you store in player_data will persist during runtime (data gets deleted after server restart) ]]
     if not player_data.count then